Yuktis/Bobble-SDK/README.md

 # BobbleSDK

-BobbleSDKOnboarding is a framework built to allow users to add Bobble creation functionality inside their app.

-## System Requirements
-iOS 8.0 or above

-## Installation

-#### As a CocoaPods Dependency
-in progress
-#### Manual Installation

-Download the BobbleOnboarding folder from GitHub, move this subfolder over to your project folder, and drag it into your Xcode project.

-## Overview
 Bobble iOS SDK enables you to do the following tasks
 * Create bobblified heads
 * Select preferred head